godotengine/godot-docs/classes/class_os.rst

 Returns the current latin keyboard variant as a String.

-Possible return values are: "QWERTY", "AZERTY", "QZERTY", "DVORAK", "NEO" or "ERROR"
+Possible return values are: "QWERTY", "AZERTY", "QZERTY", "DVORAK", "NEO", "COLEMAK" or "ERROR".

 .. _class_OS_get_locale: